wuaho/clean-architecture/part-6-details.md

 Compared to "ports and adapters", trade-offs a little bit of the strictness in the horizontal layering for having less packages and making it impossible to import the wrong thing from the OrdersController.

 - Less packages = easier to understand and deploy.
 All the code needed to make the OrdersComponent work travels together.
-- Cheat-proof: It is impossible to import the OrdersRepository<I> from the controller.
+- Cheat-proof: It is impossible to import the OrdersRepository from the controller.
-- Swapping with arbitrary implementations of the OrdersRepository<I> is no longer possible, although the code still maintains the proper separation of concerns internally, so it shouldn't be hard.
+- Swapping with arbitrary implementations of the OrdersRepository is no longer possible, although the code still maintains the proper separation of concerns internally, so it shouldn't be hard.